kuzmoyev/google-calendar-simple-api/docs/source/events.rst

     calendar.delete_event(event)

-Event has to have ``event_id`` to be updated, moved or deleted.
+Event has to have ``event_id`` to be updated, moved, or deleted.
 Events that you get from :py:meth:`~gcsa.google_calendar.GoogleCalendar.get_events` method already have their ids.
 You can also delete the event by providing its id.